 • Outreach and education experience

-• Be self-motivated and able to work independently in a project-based work environment
+• Strong self-motivation and ability to work independently in a project-based environment

-Applicants looking to relocate from outside of Hawai’i will not be considered as being familiar with the Maui community is critical to this position.
+Please note: Applicants looking to relocate from outside of Hawaiʻi will not be considered, as familiarity with the Maui community is essential to this position.

-We do not have a physical location and work with multiple partner organizations.
-Therefore, most work when not teaching programs is done from your own home on a flexible schedule.
-For Green Events, most work is done at various event sites around the island, often on weekends.
-Our youth programs take place at various schools, in outdoor environments such as farms and beaches, and at our partner sites such as Hawaiian Canoe Club.
+We do not have a central office—most administrative work is done remotely on a flexible schedule.
+Our Green Events program takes place at various event sites across the island, often on weekends.
+Youth programs are held at schools, outdoor locations such as farms and beaches, and partner sites.